stefan-girlich/node-monty-hall-problem/README.md

 Configuration for the actual game logic.

 * **doorCount**
-How many doors should in the game? (min.
+How many doors should be in the game? (min.
 3)

 #### symbols